mclaros/Qwis.me/README.md

 Quiz creation form's live preview has a bug where it will not render `answer` preview boxes correctly if one particular `answer` does not have a `header` _and_ is followed by an `answer` that does have one.
 This bug is specific to the live preview and does not affect published quizzes.
 Bug stems from how [jQuery.SerializeJSON](https://github.com/marioizquierdo/jquery.serializeJSON) operates on forms that allow arrays of optional (blank) values.

+The "First played on `DATE`" tag does not update on quiz indices until the user refreshes the page.
+This is something to change at a later date.

 Users can "mine" _Qwismaster points_ by playing quizzes repeatedly.
 This includes their own authored quizzes.
 This is something to change at a later date.

 ##Architecture